-The individual’s ability to obtain, keep, and recover the knowledge is nothing but the standard traditional memory.
+The individual’s ability to obtain, keep, and recover knowledge is nothing but the standard traditional memory.
 If the business applies this concept, it goes beyond an individual capability.
-For this particular reason, organizational memory comes into action to quickly store and retrieve knowledge and information.
+For this particular reason, organizational memory comes into action to quickly store and retrieve knowledge and accumulated information.

 Any organizational definition would need to deal with the different repositories to stored knowledge and retrieve the more formal records and tacit and embedded knowledge.
 As per the academy of management review, mentor-protégé relationships provide an optimum solution in delivering the individuals more success.

 Organizational memory has two repositories: the archives of the organization and individual people’s memories.
 With the term archives, we also include the organization’s electronic databases.

 Organizational memory is the collective ability to accumulate, store, and retrieve knowledge and data.
 It is also sometimes called institutional or corporate memory.

 In the year 1991, two scholars Walsh and Ungson, worked together to study and understand the process behind organizational memory.

 The researcher initiated the collective decision-making interpretations, typically evolving as a part of an organization’s science that remains active even after an employee or experienced team member has left the firm.